Types of malware businesses must protect against

 Adware also works by altering application settings on the local computer.
 For example, certain types of adware will hijack your internet web browser and add unwanted search engines, toolbars, and even change the default home page on the New tab page.

-Ransomware has risen to prominence in the last few years due to some high profile cases.
+An increasingly common type of malware attack, ransomware has risen to prominence in the last few years due to some high profile cases.
 In a ransomware attack, initially, no target data is damaged or lost.
 Instead, it is encrypted, effectively locking the user out of using that data, with the cypher key only being provided once a ransom has been paid.
 Ransomware can spread very fast and is typically instigated and propagated via trojans or worms.

 The rise in prominence of ransomware correlates with the increasing popularity of cryptocurrencies, such as Bitcoin, which offer a degree of pseudo-anonymity to hackers.
 This makes it difficult for law enforcement officials to trace the perpetrators even once the money has been transferred to the bank account.